joka/buildout-magento-1/docs/api.rst

   name is the eventual name of the value that caused problems description is a description of the problem encountered.

+- status code: 500 - Internal Server error

+  Something totally unexpected happend.

+  Read WebhsopAPI log files for details.

-- status code: 501
+- status code: 502  - Bad Gateway

+  There are errors communication with the webshop (magento).

-  body: {“status”: “errors”, “errors”: errors } With errors being a JSON dictionary with more information.
+  body: {“status”: “errors”, “errors”: errors } .
+  With errors being a JSON dictionary with the keys “location”, “name” and “description”.
-  Read WebhsopAPI or Magento log files for even more details.
+  Read Magento log files for more details.

 Use Cases
 ==========